Every life has a pivotal moment, a single instant in time that turns upon something said or not said, done or not done, which haunts it until the end.

 For my father, a man with eleven children, the phrase “Never pay for” held almost mystical powers.
 “Don’t touch that dial!” he growled.

-At the refrigerator door, he stood transfixed, lemonade in one hand and an empty glass in the other, as three smiling boys were led across the television screen toward a chair in the middle of a mock kitchen.
+My father stood transfixed in the living room doorway as three smiling boys were led across the television screen toward a chair in the middle of a mock kitchen.

 “With Magic Razor Comb, you can give FREE professional haircuts!!” the pitchman cried as he ran a comb across the head of the first boy, rendering him delightfully shorn.

-From the other room I could hear the gears in my father’s head clicking as he went through the math.
+From across the room I could hear the gears in my father’s head clicking as he went through the math.

 ‘Uh….
 Let’s see… Five sons at a buck fifty a head every two weeks equals seven and a half bucks.
 Do that twice a month and it’s fifteen bucks.
 Take that times twelve months and Holy Moly, you got enough for a new Remington 1100 self-loading shotgun…’